amacp/amacp.github.io/publications.md

 Nuismer, S.L., **MacPherson, A.**, Rosenblum, E.B., Crossing the threshold: gene-flow, dominance and the critical level of standing genetic variation required for adaptation to novel environments. *Journal of Evolutionary Biology*.
 2012

-Balemba, O.B., Stenkamp-Strahm, C.H., Cady, J., **MacPherson, A.**, High-fat diet-induced neuropathy of enteric nervious ssystem and the effect of Alpha-7 Nicotinic Acetylcholine receptoragonist, DMAB-Anabaseine Dihydrochloride. *Gastroenterology*.
+Balemba, O.B., Stenkamp-Strahm, C.H., Cady, J., **MacPherson, A.**, High-fat diet-induced neuropathy of enteric nervous system and the effect of Alpha-7 Nicotinic Acetylcholine receptor agonist, DMAB-Anabaseine Dihydrochloride. *Gastroenterology*.
 2011

 # Preprints

-Toorians, M.E.M., **MacPherson, A.**, Davies, T.J., Unravelling Transmission in Epidemiological Models and its Role in theDisease-Diversity Relationship.
+Toorians, M.E.M., **MacPherson, A.**, Davies, T.J., Unravelling Transmission in Epidemiological Models and its Role in the Disease-Diversity Relationship.